-FOIA Request Assistant Legal Counsel Equal Employment Opportunity Commission Office of Legal Counsel FOIA Programs 131 M Street, NE, Suite 5NW22B Washington, D.C.
-20507 Fax: (202) 653-6034 Email: foia@eeoc.gov EEOC FOIA Public Access Website
+Assistant Legal Counsel, FOIA Programs

+U.S. Equal Employment Opportunity Commission

+131 M Street N.E., Suite 5NW02E

+Washington, D.C.
+20507 Fax: 202/653-6034 Email: FOIA@EEOC.gov

+EEOC FOIA Online Request Portal

-The governmentattic.org web site ("the site") is noncommercial and free to the public.
+The governmentattic.org web site ("the site") is a First Amendment free speech web site and is noncommercial and free to the public.
 The site and materials made available on the site, such as this file, are for reference only.
 The governmentattic.org web site and its principals have made every effort to make this information as complete and as accurate as possible, however, there may be mistakes and omissions, both typographical and in content.
 The governmentattic.org web site and its principals shall have neither liability nor responsibility to any person or entity with respect to any loss or damage caused, or alleged to have been caused, directly or indirectly, by the information provided on the governmentattic.org web site or in this file.
 The public records published on the site were obtained from government agencies using proper legal channels.
 Each document is identified as to the source.
 Any concerns about the contents of the site should be directed to the agency originating the document in question.
 GovernmentAttic.org is not responsible for the contents of documents published on the website.